 MIRI LRS TSOs

-A typical problem with spectroscopic observations using a narrow (relative to the PSF) slit is throughput variations due to telescope pointing uncertainties and drifts.
-The natural solution, therefore, to reach higher spectrophotometric precision is to operate the MIRILRS in a slitless mode, thus preventing any pointing-induced throughput variations.
-The LRS slitless subarray (SLITLESSPRISM 1) further offers the optimal solution between the requirement for fast readout times and a large enough detector area to get a proper spectral image.
+To reach the highest spectrophotometric precision for long-duration observations of time-variable targets (such as transiting exoplanets) with the MIRI LRS is to operate the LRS in a slitless mode, which prevents pointing-induced throughput variations.
+The LRS slitless subarray (SLITLESSPRISM 1) further extends the dynamic range of the LRS with its shorter readout time of 0.159 s.
 This mode will be particularly useful for characterizing transiting exoplanets, but may also be used for other sources such as eclipsing binaries and cataclysmic variables.

 1 Bold italics font style is used to indicate parameters, parameter values, and/or special requirements that are set in the APT GUI.